pixelhubster/ccip-cross-chain-usdc/README.md

 ```shell
 npx hardhat run ./test/estimateGasTenderly.tx --network avalancheFuji
 ```
-To estimate the gas we be
+To estimate the gas we can get the messageId of the message transaction.
+Use the messageId in tenderly to get the gasLimit.

 # Estimate Gas on Real Testnet using MockCCIPRouter
 ```shell